sqli/rn-mobile-factory-boilerplate/README.md

-# SQLI Mobile Factory React Native Boilerplate
+# SQLI Mobile Factory React Native boilerplate

 Welcome to the [SQLI](https://github.com/sqli) starter kit for [React Native](https://reactnative.dev/) apps.
 This custom one is built upon the **0.76 version of RN** with **typescript**.